 "Howbeit when he , the Spirit of truth is come he will guide you into all truth, for he shall not speak of himself , but whatsoever he shall hear, that shall he speak, and he will show you things to come."
 John 16:13

 Who or what is the Holy Spirit in scripture?
 There are some who mistakenly think of the Holy Spirit as a mere force, kind of like the wind.
 While He is compared to the wind in scripture, He is a person as John 16:13 above clearly shows.
 Consider that there areseven personal pronounsin that verse.
 (See Above) Any student of the English language would instantly know that personal pronouns are never applied to impersonal things.
 That may seem to be somewhat simplistic to us, nevertheless, it is truth, and whether those who claim to have massive intellect agree or not, truth can be simple!
 As a person whose mind was intensely analytic, or, in other words, constantly unwilling to believe anything that I could not explain by analysis or breaking it down to my terms, I wanted truth to be fully explainable and the concept of childlike faith was out of the question.
 You can imagine my difficulty when it came to believing in God and the teachings of the Bible when it came to faith in someone I could neither see or explain.
 Praise God I was able to get past it and to be frank with everyone I was not highly intellectual to the extent that some people are.
 There are many intellectuals who would make me look like a mental midget.

 The Holy Spirit is given credit for a lot of things in scripture, and some of those things can only be attributed to deity.
-He is given credit for Holiness, Omniscience, Omnipresence, amd Eternity.
+He is given credit for Holiness, Omniscience, Omnipresence, and Eternity.
 He is shown as active in creation and draws sinful men to God.
 He is the teacher for the Christian and knows the mind of God.
 Careful examination of a few pertinent scriptures will clearly unravel the mystery of who he is and what he does.
 Let's discover together the things that mark him out as a person as well.

 The Spirit in Scripture

 the dynamic movement of the air.
 The Holy Spirit in scripture is a person, and is given titles and/or attributes that can only belong to a divine being or God.
 He is the person in the Godhead that brings conviction of sin and points the way to the Savior.
 He is to be loved and worshiped!

 The Holy Spirit as a person

 and possibly the ability to speak.
-The scripture shows the Holy Spirit to have all these.
+The scripture shows the Holy Spirit to have all of these.

 Romans 8:27 mind, intelligence and knowledge I Corinthians 2:11 knowledge